Weyl Fermions and Broken Symmetry Phases of Laterally Confined $^3$He Films: Stability of the PDW phase near

 The self-consistent solutions for the order parameter, in a region where the chiral A phase has lower energy than the polar phase, yields the PDW phase with broken translational symmetry.
 The PDW phase spans a wide range of channel widths, $D_{c_1} \le D \le D_{c_2}$.
 The period of the PDW increases with increasing $D$ (weaker confinement) and diverges as $D\rightarrow D_{c_2}(T)$; i.e. the period becomes of order the system size.
 The upper critical channel dimension, $D_{c2}(T)$, can be defined as the value of $D$ at which it costs zero energy to introduce a DW wall separating two otherwise degenerate domains of laterally confined \Hea.
 In the limit $D\lesssim D_{c_2}$, the question is ``how is it possible for a domain wall to lower the total energy of \Hea\ in a laterally confined geometry?''
 The answer is that in a laterally confined geometry there is competition between the DW energy and the pair-breaking energy - the occupied branch of chiral Fermions - at edges.
 Each edge can be shown to be mathematically equivalent to one-half of a $p_y$-type DW.
-Furthermore, the energy cost of the edge-DW is reduced within several coherence lengths of the point of intersection of the lateral DW ($p_x$-type) and the edge-DW ($p_y$-type).
+Furthermore, the energy cost of pair-breaking on the edge, equivalent to that of the $p_y$-type DW, is reduced within several coherence lengths of the points of intersection of the lateral DW ($p_x$-type) and the confining edges.
 Since the energy per unit length of the $p_y$-type DW is greater than that for the $p_x$-type DW, there is a critical channel dimension at which the energy is lowered by entry of a lateral $p_x$-type DW.
 Once one DW can lower the energy, DWs proliferate the channel.
 Interactions between DWs regulate the DW density, and thereby determine the period of the PDW phase for $D\lesssim D_{c_2}$.